Mastering Lockout/Tagout Procedures for Complex Systems

 Executing a complex lockout/tagout requires a systematic approach.
 While specific steps vary based on the equipment, the general process follows a clear, safety-focused sequence.
 Here is a step-by-step guide for a typical group lockout scenario.

-- Develop the Written Plan: The primary authorized employee identifies all energy sources, including secondary sources like a backup generator interlock kit or stored energy in a VFD, and documents the precise isolation sequence.
+- Develop the Written Plan: The coordinator or authorized employee identifies all energy sources, including secondary sources like a backup generator interlock kit or stored energy in a VFD, and documents the precise isolation sequence.

 - Notify All Affected Employees: Communicate to all operators and personnel in the area that the equipment will be shut down for maintenance.